 Fuel Cells For Truck Campers

-- Written by Duncan Crawford and Gordon White
+- - By Duncan Crawford and Gordon White

 Back in 2009, we met an enthusiastic team from Protonex at the National RV Trade Show in Louisville, Kentucky.
 Protonex was showcasing a portable fuel cell designed for RVs.
 As they explained the product, it would recharge a RV battery system via a hydroelectric chemical reaction.
 As long as the Protnex system had Methanol fuel, it would keep your RV batteries charged indefinitely.